swibowo/SugarDockerized/README.md

 * MySQL database
 * Elasticsearch
 * Redis
+* LDAP

 ## File locations
 * The Sugar application files served from the web servers and leveraged by the cronjob server are located in ./data/app/sugar/.
 Within the web servers and the cronjob server the location is /var/www/html/sugar/
 * MySQL files are located in ./data/mysql
 * Elasticsearch files are located in ./data/elasticsearch
 * Redis files are located in ./data/redis
+* LDAP files are located in ./data/ldap

 ## Disable Zend Opcache
 If you do need to disable/enable Zend Opcache to customise the system without opcache enabled, you can: